Web standards for links

 Make sure external links meet our criteria (below).
 Do not add links to third party discussion areas and forums.

-When linking to an external website, mention in the text either immediately before or after the link the name of the website eg BBC's Online learning resources page or Online learning resources on the BBC website to make it absolutely clear that the destination is an external website.
+When linking to an external website, mention in the text either immediately before or after the link the name of the website.
+For example, BBC's Online learning resources page, or Online learning resources on the BBC website.

 • Do not link to websites with illegal or offensive content.